 Discussion of the above book with the author, illustrator and Georgetown Law Professor Emerita, moderated by our own Deborah Taylor.
 Coolidge Auditorium, Thomas Jefferson Building, Mary 3, 2017 at 10:30 a.m.
 No RSVP needed unless you want to bring a group of children.
 Then please respond to: Monica Valentine, firstname.lastname@example.org, 202-707-1950.

 The gentle rhymes and vintage-styled illustrations of this tender picture book introduce young readers to an eclectic array of animal babies and the cozy comforts of parenting.
 From burrows to pouches, under wings and in mouths, baby animals lead us through their habitats to a young boy's bedroom.
 We find him -- with his parents and a menagerie of stuffed animals -- safe, sound, and ready for sleep.
 A lovely bedtime story.
-Flying Eye Books (Nobrow). - Kit Ballenger
+[Flying Eye Books (Nobrow)]. -Kit Ballenger (up to Seven)

 Princess-child's parents say she may stay awake all night—after she prepares for bed.
 Minutely-detailed, many-colored, and textured illustrations contain enchanted dreamscapes that gently transport both Princess and readers to surreal sleep.